22jbq3/SimulateBubbleSort/README.md

 ## Demonstration Screenshot
 ![Bubble sort, visualized.](/SimulateBubbleSort_Visualization.png)

+*Please note that we include further test cases in the Python file itself, prior to defining functions.*

 ## Breakdown and Computational Thinking
 We briefly describe the bubble sort algorithm utilizing the four pillars of computational thinking.